html { font-size: 16px; }

 Content Data

 If the data is part of the product content data, the sustainability data should be exchanged about 2-4 months before the season.
-For example, for SS2025 the data would need to be exchange in January- March 2025.
+For example, for SS2026 the data would need to be exchanged January- March 2026.

-The completed SDEX questionnaire is to be directly transferred directly between brands and their retail partners.
+The completed SDEX questionnaire is to be transferred directly between brands and their retail partners.

 If the file is too large to add as an attachment and email directly, we recommend using an online file transfer platform, for example WeTransfer.